jbakse/compform_site/content/strategy/index.md

 ### Modify the Stored Grid Placement Example

 1. Add a random offset to the position of each circle. `•`
-1. Change setup code to use random placement to place 100 points. `•`
+1. Change the setup code to use random placement to place 100 points. `•`
 1. This example doesn't need `noLoop()`.
 Why? `••`
 1. Draw about 75% of the points as trees and 25% as snowmen. `••`
 1. For each `draw()` frame, move the snowmen a random step left, up, right, or down. `•••`